Surface: In the physical sciences

+The concept of a surface in the physical sciences encompasses the structures and dynamics of and occurring at surfaces.
+The field underlies many practical disciplines such as semiconductor physics and applied nanotechnology but is also of fundamental interest.

+Synchrotron x-ray and neutron scattering measurements are used to provide experimental data on the structure and motion of molecular adsorbates adsorbed on surfaces.
+The aim of such methods is to provide the data needed to benchmark the latest developments in the modelling of surface systems, their electronic and physical structures and the energetics and friction associated with surface motion.

+Current projects focus on the surface adsorption of polyaromatic hydrocarbons (PAHs), a class of molecules key to the refinement of the modelling of dispersive forces through approaches such as density functional theory, and build on our complementary work applying helium atom scattering and scanning tunnelling microscopy to small molecules with aromatic functionality.

 Many surfaces considered in physics and chemistry (physical sciences in general) are interfaces.
-For example, a surface may be the idealized limit between two fluids (the surface of the sea) or the idealized boundary of a solid (the surface of a ball).
+For example, a surface may be the idealized limit between two fluids, liquid and gas (the surface of the sea in air) or the idealized boundary of a solid (the surface of a ball).
 In fluid dynamics, the shape of a free surface may be defined by surface tension.
 However, they are surfaces only at macroscopic scale.
 At microscopic scale, they may have some thickness.
 At atomic scale, they do not look at all as a surface, because of holes formed by spaces between atoms or molecules.

 Other surfaces considered in physics are wavefronts.
 One of these, discovered by Fresnel, is called wave surface by mathematicians.

 The surface of the reflector of a telescope is a paraboloid of revolution.